RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Drivers.md

 ### Provide predefined drivers configuration

 In some cases you may need to provide drivers configuration or driver jar files for a number of DBeaver installations automatically.
-This can be done by adding special parameter in the `dbeaver.ini` file:
+This can be done by adding a special parameter in the `dbeaver.ini` file:
 `-Ddbeaver.drivers.configuration-file=c:\some-path\dbeaver-drivers-config.xml`

 This file has the same structure as `drivers.xml` file (see above) and it will be loaded _before_ `drivers.xml`.

 You can specify partial driver configuration.
-For example if you need to configure only jar path then it may look like this:
+For example if you need to configure only the jar path then it may look like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <drivers>